-When it comes to researching information about Vermont registered agent services, and comparing their respective packages, I’ve been there myself.
-When I needed to find the best registered agent for my business website, I began to search around for a good service.
+When researching information about Vermont registered agent services and comparing their respective packages, I’ve been there myself.
+When I needed to find the best registered agent for my business website, I searched for a good service.

 For my website to receive mail and process service, I needed a street address that was available during normal business hours.
-To keep my businesses in good standing before the Secretary of State, I needed compliance alerts.
+I needed compliance alerts to keep my businesses in good standing before the Secretary of State.